Modernista Architecture (Barcelona)

 About Modernista Architecture in Barcelona

 Modernista architecture also known as Catalan modernism.
-In fact, the movement of modernism was centered only to the city of Barcelona.
+In fact, the movement of modernism was centered only on the city of Barcelona.
 You can get in touch with any travel guide before you head over to Barcelona and you are likely to encounter this phrase on all counts.
 It was a widespread movement not only across all arts but related to architecture as well where the Catalan renaissance was very much part of this time.

-In this form of architecture, the use of curve over a straight line is depicted, use of a wide variety of symbols along with bright colors.
+In this form of modernisme architecture, the use of curve over a straight line is depicted, use of a wide variety of symbols along with bright colors.
 In this form of art you are likely to come across the influence of Catalan mythology along with urban life and Arabian traditions as well.
-In fact the overall impact of architecture works out to be very dynamic, human.
+In fact, the overall impact of architecture works out to be very dynamic, human.

 It was the middle of the 19th century the city of Barcelona went on to enter a stage where massive developments were expected.
 There was a huge development plan that was put in place by Cerda that went on to increase the size of the city.
 This new place went on to be termed as Eixample, becoming the official hub of all the artists of Modernista.
 Anyone who came to the city of Barcelona spends the maximum amount of time here.

 Fill the form and get a callback from our holiday experts